AbstractDevs/BotC-Promise-of-Power/Characters.md

 ### Plague Herald

-When you are nominated, the nominated player is poisoned until you are next nominated.
+When you are nominated, the player who nominated you is poisoned until you are next nominated.

 ### Doppelganger